Pumpkin Anatomy - Do you know the names of all the parts?

 How about using this as a kid's learning experience and using one of the printable worksheets I found by The Crafty Classroom.
 I think these are brilliant for Fall especially if you are Homeschooling but even if you are not, they still teach kids.

 Why not watch as your pumpkins grow and see all the different parts of anatomy appearing along the way.
+Another great idea is to learn about the different types of pumpkins.

 Did You Learn Anything New About Pumpkin Anatomy?